Alejandro-ZZ/PIC-sample-codes/matrix-keyboard/README.md

 |           RB5          |            38            |        L2        |
 |           RB6          |            39            |        L3        |
 |           RB7          |            40            |        L4        |

+**NOTE:** Remember conect a pull-up resistor to MCLR/Vpp (pin 1) of the PIC16F877A to avoid it resets.